bzadorozhnyi/nevroth/README.md

 Access the admin panel at [http://127.0.0.1:8000/admin](http://127.0.0.1:8000/admin)

+### 🚀 CI/CD with GitHub Actions

+This project includes a GitHub Actions workflow:

+- Automatically runs on `push` and `pull_request` events to the `main` branch.
+- Spins up PostgreSQL and Redis services for integration testing.
+- Runs code quality checks with Ruff.
+- Builds a Docker image tagged with the commit SHA.
+- Executes Django database migrations and tests inside the Docker container.

 ### ⏳ Background Tasks with Celery

 To ensure fast API response times and a smooth user experience, Nevroth offloads time-consuming tasks to Celery workers.